-Bring structure & collaboration to every project.
+Bring structure and collaboration to every project

-Projects centralize your firm’s code research, notes, and documentation — making it easier to stay organized, aligned, and compliant across every team and jurisdiction.
+Projects centralize your firm’s code research, notes, and documentation, making it easier to stay organized, aligned, and compliant across every team and jurisdiction.

 How specifications work inside UpCodes